 Joliet is a larger medium-sized city located in the state of Illinois.
 With a population of 147,861 people and 41 constituent neighborhoods, Joliet is the fourth largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Joliet is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Joliet isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Joliet are a mix of both white- and blue-collar jobs.
 Overall, Joliet is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Joliet who work in office and administrative support (14.68%), sales jobs (10.48%), and management occupations (7.52%).
+There are especially a lot of people living in Joliet who work in office and administrative support (14.94%), sales jobs (10.20%), and management occupations (7.31%).

-The education level of Joliet citizens is a little higher than the average for US cities and towns: 23.42% of adults in Joliet have at least a bachelor's degree.
+The population of Joliet overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Joliet, 22.91% have at least a bachelor's degree.

-Joliet is a very ethnically-diverse city.
+Joliet is an extremely ethnically-diverse city.
 The people who call Joliet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Joliet residents report their race to be White, followed by Black or African-American.
 Joliet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.65% of the city’s residents.
+People of Hispanic or Latino origin account for 28.99% of the city’s residents.
 Important ancestries of people in Joliet include Irish, Italian, Polish, and English.